unik-name/help-unikname/docs/3-unikname-connect/howto-get-my-unikname-via-cli.md

 The most important part of them is the `passphrase`, also known as "secret recovery code".

-:::danger
+:::danger Save sensitive information
-It is very important to save your cryptoaccount information at this stage! **There's no way to recover it** nor to look for it later. **So do it right now!**
+It is very important to save your cryptoaccount information at this stage! **There's no way to recover it** nor to look for it later.

+**So do it right now!**

 👉 Take care of spelling the 12 words of the passphrase.
 You should be able to access it for all your life long.